Iterable/iterable-web-sdk/README.md

 })();
 ```

-:rotating-light: Please note, you won't likely need access to this Axios instance.
+:rotating_light: Please note, you won't likely need access to this Axios instance.
 This is reserved for advanced use cases only.

 ## I Want to Automatically Show In-App Messages Every X Number of Seconds